-This profile is part of a investor education campaign.
+This profile is part of an investor education campaign.
 The profile provides detailed information which was sourced and approved by Deep-South Resources in order to help investors make better investment decisions.
 The Company’s support of Investing News Network ensures we can continue to bring you unbiased, independent news and information.

 Resource Investing News Featured Stock